ParadigmHyperloop/hyperloop/README.md

 * Just typing "make" will compile all the projects
 * `run`: Will start up the core controller (the thing that runs on the BBB)
-* `run-ods`: Will start up the Openloop Data Shuttle server.
+* `run-ods`: Will start up the OpenLoop Data Shuttle server.

 ## Coding Practices